Broken Bottle Alley

 Steven spoke up.
 “Give me my backpack.”

 “’Give me my backpack, give me my backpack.’
 The baby wants his backpack.
-I think I’ll just take it with us.”
-And Kenny took off toward the Burger King.
+I think I’ll take it with us.”
+And Kenny took off toward Burger King.

-Steven did not want to go – he could just tell his Mom he lost his backpack.
-She would never believe him.
-Or he could tell her that Kenny took it.
-But if Dad found out he’d be mad at Steven for not standing up for himself.
-So he just followed the other boys at a distance.
-Maybe after Kenny got murdered he’d get his backpack back from the Police.
+Steven did not want to go.
+He could tell his Mom he lost his backpack, but she would never believe him.
+Or tell her Kenny took it.
+But… if Dad found out he’d be mad at Steven for not standing up for himself.
+So he followed the other boys at a distance.
+Maybe after Kenny got murdered he’d get his backpack back from the police.

 ---